best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 dplyr::glimpse(rescue_cat)
 ```
 ````
-Examining the dataset with `printSchema`/`glimpse()`, we can see that a few columns we have selected (such as `engine_count`) are of the type “character” when they should be numeric.
+Examining the dataset with `printSchema`/`glimpse()`, we can see that some of the columns we have selected (such as `engine_count`) are of the type “character” when they should be numeric.
 We can convert all of these to numeric values by running the following:

 ````{tabs}
 ```{code-tab} py